-A thought leader doesn’t just talk but acts.
+A thought leader, such as Elon Musk pictured above, doesn’t just talk but acts.
 And show others what to do.
 Thought leadership actually can come from people from all walks of life and, not to forget, businesses of all sizes.
 We all have knowledge, experiences and opinions and by conveying them we shape people’s perception of us and our business.

 Someone who has found ways of solving a problem has the potential to be a thought leader.
 Needless to say, many entrepreneurs fall into that category.
 It’s about developing, for instance, a how to guide that enable others to follow in your footsteps without having to first learn what you have learnt.
 Start by figuring out what you know and then share it.

 Being a thought leader has the advantage of allowing you to make the next opportunity happen instead of waiting for things to happen.
 Once you are established as a thought leader people will find you.
 For maximum impact you should be consistent and diligent.